 We asked some experts for recommendations about the best blenders to buy, and here are their top choices.

-“Nutribullet has a wide array of products, and appeals to a few different price points.
-In my home, I have the Nutribullet Rx, which can make both cold and hot blended connections.
-Blenders like a Nutribullet can help you eat healthier in several ways,” she says.
-Among other things, the device “allows you to ‘hide’ healthy foods in the blend that you would perhaps otherwise not want to eat (i.e. spinach, supplements, legumes) and creates portable blends so you can have a meal/snack on the go.”
+“NutriBullet has a wide array of products, and it appeals to a few different price points.
+In my home, I have the NutriBullet Rx, which can make both cold and hot blended concoctions.
+Blenders like a NutriBullet can help you eat healthier in several ways,” she says.
+Among other things, the device “allows you to ‘hide’ healthy foods in the blender that you would perhaps otherwise not want to eat (i.e. spinach, supplements, legumes) and creates portable blends so you can have a meal/snack on the go.”